Fianna Fail set for most seats amid uncertainty over rotating taoiseach re-run

 The counting process in Ireland extends for days due to the complex system of proportional representation with a single transferable vote (PR-STV), where candidates are ranked by preference.

-Away from the machinations of government formation, there has been considerable focus on independent candidate Gerard Hutch who, on Sunday afternoon, was in fourth place in Ms McDonald’s four-seat constituency of Dublin Central.
+Away from the machinations of government formation, there was focus on Gerard Hutch, an independent candidate in Dublin Central.

-However, the chances of Mr Hutch capturing the final seat in the constituency now appear slim, with Labour’s Marie Sherlock expected to overtake him in the final phase of the count.
+Despite a strong showing, Mr Hutch missed out on the final seat in the constituency, with Labour’s Marie Sherlock overtaking him in the final phase of the count.

 Last spring, Mr Hutch was found not guilty by the non-jury Special Criminal Court of the murder of David Byrne, in one of the first deadly attacks of the Hutch-Kinahan gangland feud.